 The type prefixes flow, stream, input and output of a structured component (except as described above) are also applied to the elements of the component (this is done after verifying that the type prefixes occurring on elements of the component are correct; e.g. the flow prefix can be used on a record component and all the record elements will generate zero-sum equations, even if elements of a record may not be declared with the flow prefix).
 When any of the type prefixes flow, stream, input and output are applied for a structured component, no element of the component may have any of these type prefixes.
-[For example, input can only be used, if none of the elements has a flow, stream, input or output type prefix].
 The corresponding rules for the type prefixes discrete, parameter and constant are described in section 4.4.4.1 for structured components.